An information-matching approach to optimal experimental design and active learning

 As an example, we apply this AL algorithm to the development of interatomic potentials in materials science.
 Interatomic potentials are crucial in atomistic simulations as they approximate the interaction energy between atoms \cite{Tadmor_Modeling_Materials}.
 These potentials are typically trained on small-scale quantities, e.g., energy and atomic forces obtained from computationally expensive first-principles calculations \cite{ercolessi_interatomic_1994,wen_force-matching_2017_edited}, then used in larger-scale simulations to predict material properties.
 Despite the scale discrepancy between training and prediction, the dynamics of atoms primarily depend on their local neighborhoods.
 Thus, our objective is to identify training data (atomic configurations) that are maximally informative about the atomic neighborhoods for precise material predictions.

 We apply Algorithm~\ref{alg:active_learning} to develop an optimal 15-parameter Stillinger--Weber (SW) potential for molybdenum disulfide (MoS$_2$) to precisely predict the energy ($E$) as a function of lattice parameter ($a$) under uniform in-plane strain \cite{wen_force-matching_2017_edited,kurniawan_bayesian_2022,OpenKIM_SW_MoS2_driver,OpenKIM_SW_MoS2}.
 The predictions are shifted by $E_c$ (the energy at the equilibrium lattice constant $a_0$) to align the minimum with the origin, effectively showing strain-induced energy changes.
 The candidate dataset comprises 2000 atomic configuration snapshots from an \emph{ab-initio} molecular dynamics trajectory at 750~K, each with 96 Mo and 192 S atoms \cite{wen_force-matching_2017_edited, wen_dataset_2024}.
 While this dataset contains force labels, in practice, the candidate dataset does not need to include labels; Algorithm~\ref{alg:active_learning} generates them on demand for the optimal configurations.
 We choose the target precision to be 10\% of the values predicted by the potential trained on the full dataset \cite{wen_force-matching_2017_edited, wen_dataset_2024}.
-In Fig.~\ref{fig:ips_swmos2}, we compare the uncertainties of the target QoI obtained from the optimal configurations (red envelope) with the target uncertainty (blue envelope).
+In Fig.~\ref{fig:ips_swmos2}, we compare the uncertainties of the QoI obtained from the optimal configurations (red envelope) with the target uncertainty (blue envelope).
 Our findings indicate that seven atomic configurations suffice to constrain the parameters and achieve the target precision.

+While some details of the calculation---the selected configurations, optimal weights, and optimal parameters---depend on the choice of initial parameters, these differences do not affect the validity of the final estimated uncertainty.
+As long as the problem is feasible, the resulting prediction uncertainty estimated by the FIM is guaranteed to be within the target uncertainty.
+This dependence on initialization is examined in more detail in the SM, where we provide numerical examples based on the SW MoS$_2$ model.
 Additional results for other SW potentials for silicon are also provided in the SM.

-In summary, we have introduced an information-matching method to identify a minimal set of informative data points to meet target precision requirements.
-This approach involves solving the convex optimization problem in Eq.~(\ref{eq:convex_opt}) to align the information available in the training data with that necessary for precise predictions.
-Unlike other FIM-based OED criteria, this method selectively constrains only the parameters relevant for the downstream QoIs, making it robust to numerical noise in sloppy models with unidentifiable parameters and small FIM eigenvalues.
-The approach not only improves data efficiency but also enhances model interpretability.